ClarenceXu/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]
 ![alt text][image4]

 After the collection process, I had 11323 number of data points.

-I then preprocessed this data by crop the image with upper 70 pixel and bottom 10 pixel
-See an example image after the crop
+I then preprocessed this data by crop the image with upper 70 pixel and bottom 10 pixel See an example image after the crop

 ![alt text][image5]

-According to the Nvidia CNN model, I need to convert the color space from RGB to YUV See an example image after converting to YUV color space:
+According to the Nvidia CNN model, I converted the color space from RGB to YUV.
+See an example image after converting to YUV color space:

 ![alt text][image6]